This started out as another #tattootuesday post. I snapped a picture of one of my tattoos and started writing about it for Instagram.

 As you can see, I have a tattoo of a semicolon on my right wrist.
 I’ve always been a bit in love with the semicolon.
 Although certain authors would disagree (Vonnegut, for example, hated the semi), I think it’s a splendid little piece of punctuation.

-While I don’t think it’s really necessary in any respect, I do notice that people who use the semi appropriately tend to be solid writers; or, at least, have a firmer grasp of structure than most.
+While I don’t think the semicolon is truly necessary in any respect, I do notice that people who use the semi appropriately tend to be solid writers; or, at least, have a firmer grasp of structure than most.
 (An observation of cognitive bias, perhaps.)

 It was also a nod to my general prolixity; to me, the semicolon implies, “there’s always more to say.”